krezreb/301hub/README.md

-# 301hub, a single that handles all of your http (and https) redirects, yay!
+# 301hub, a single place to handle all of your http (and https) redirects, yay!

 # Use cases

 - your website is hosted on a dynamic ip, requiring you to have a dns CNAME but preventing you from being able to use an A record for the nexus.
-Many AWS ELB/ALB applications fall into this category.
+AWS ELB/ALB applications fall into this category.
 - your website will be down and you want to redirect temporarily
-- you want to have fun with redirects
+- you just think setting up redirects is a thing

 # Conf